giantswarm/docs/sources/reference/companies.md

 ## Adding a user to a company

-In order to make a user a member of a certain company, the initial creator of the company can issue a `swarm company add-user` command with the company name and the user name as additional arguments:
+In order to add a user as a member of a certain existing company, the initial creator of the company can issue a `swarm company add-user` command with the company name and the user name as arguments:

     $ swarm company add-user mycompany myuser